-Not all phishing scams embrace “spray and pray” techniques at the expense of personalization.
-Some ruses rely on a personal touch quite heavily.
-They wouldn’t be successful otherwise.
+Not all phishing scams embrace “spray and pray” techniques.
+Some ruses rely more on a personal touch.
+They do so because they wouldn’t be successful otherwise.

 Enter spear phishing schemes.

 In this type of ploy, fraudsters customize their attack emails with the target’s name, position, company, work phone number and other information in an attempt to trick the recipient into believing that they have a connection with the sender.
-The goal is the same as deceptive phishing, even so: trick the victim into clicking on a malicious URL or email attachment so that they will hand over their personal data.
+Yet the goal is the same as deceptive phishing: trick the victim into clicking on a malicious URL or email attachment so that they’ll hand over their personal data.
 Given the amount of information needed to craft a convincing attack attempt, it’s no surprise that spear-phishing is commonplace on social media sites like LinkedIn where attackers can use multiple data sources to craft a targeted attack email.

 To protect against this type of scam, organizations should conduct ongoing employee security awareness training that, among other things, discourages users from publishing sensitive personal or corporate information on social media.
 Companies should also invest in solutions that analyze inbound emails for known malicious links/email attachments.
 This solution should be capable of picking up on indicators for both known malware and zero-day threats.